VarunMK/GoMsg/README.md

 # GoMsg
-Gomsg is a CLI tool to send messages to another system on a local network.
+Gomsg is a CLI tool written in [Golang](https://golang.org/) to send messages to another system on a local network.
 - The CLI tool only works for local systems.
 - Works on a client-server model.
 Both devices can't send and receive messages simultaneously.
 ## Libraries Used